code-423n4/2023-04-ens-findings/data/naman1778-Q.md

 https://github.com/code-423n4/2023-04-ens/blob/main/contracts/utils/HexUtils.sol

-## Use named parameters for mapping type declarations
+## [N-02] Use named parameters for mapping type declarations

 Consider using named parameters in mappings (e.g. mapping(address account => uint256 balance)) to improve readability.
 This feature is present since Solidity 0.8.18.

+There are 3 instances of this issue in 2 files:

     File: contracts/dnsregistrar/DNSRegistrar.sol